 Common signs of losing campaigns

-One of the more unpleasant aspects of our business is watching helplessly every election as hard-working candidates lose narrowly because of common factors that were clearly apparent (to us at least) yet easy to fix.
+One of the more unpleasant aspects of our business is watching helplessly every election as hard-working candidates lose narrowly because of common organizational flaws that were clearly apparent (to us at least) yet easy to fix.

 (Hopefully our advice is at least as good as the advice you're buying.)